Vortex5Root/CI/README.md

 </p>

 # CI
-This project aims to facilitate the addiction of one pipline to you github projects
+This project aims to facilitate the addiction of one pipline to your github projects